Have a frog fanatic in your life? These children's books about frogs are not only educational, but contain beautiful illustrations.

 The Frog Book

-If you are familiar with Steve Jenkin and Robin Page's The Beetle book, then you will already be familiar with their style of text.
+If you are familiar with Steve Jenkin and Robin Page's The Beetle book, then you will already be familiar with their style of writing.
 The Frog Book is also beautifully illustrated.

 The pictures alone are captivating, making this book perfect for toddlers up to older learners.
 Labeled diagrams, fun facts, survival strategies, and so much more!